Greenfield, Hancock County, Indiana Criminal Defense Attorney Jeff Cardella, Serving Greenfield, Fortville & New Palestine, Indiana

-If you are in need of a top tier criminal defense attorney in Greenfield, Hancock County, Indiana, call me at 317-695-7700 for a free consultation.
+If you are in need of a top tier criminal defense attorney in Greenfield, Hancock County, Indiana, call me at 317-695-7700 or email me for a free consultation.
 I have been a criminal attorney in Indiana for my entire legal career, have almost two decades of experience and taught criminal law at the IU School of Law.

 My office has been recognized as one of the Ten Best Law Firms in the State of Indiana by the American Institute of Criminal Law Attorneys, I was selected as one of the Top 100 Attorneys by the National Trial Lawyers Association, my office has been recognized as one of the Top 10 Law Firms in the State of Indiana by the American Association of Attorney Advocates, and I have been recognized as one of the Top 10 Criminal Defense Attorneys in the State under the age of forty by the National Academy of Criminal Defense Attorneys.
 I taught criminal law at the Indiana University School of Law and served as a Judge pro tem in Indiana.
 I filed the Federal Class Action lawsuit of Washington v.
 Marion County Prosecutor, in which Indiana’s vehicle forfeiture statute was held to be unconstitutional, under the Due Process clause of the US Constitution.
 I also co-authored the amicus brief for the United States Supreme Court case of Timbs v.
 State of Indiana, in which the United States Supreme Court held that Indiana’s attempts at forfeiture were unconstitutional under the Excessive Fines clause of the US Constitution.
-I handled over a dozen successful lawsuits against the Indiana Department of Corrections, challenging solitary confinement procedures under the Due Process Clause of the US Constitution.
-I also filed several successful lawsuits against the Metro Police Department for arrests that violated the First Amendment of the US Constitution.
+I filed over a dozen successful lawsuits against the Indiana Department of Corrections, challenging solitary confinement procedures under the Due Process Clause of the US Constitution.
+I also filed several successful lawsuits against the Indianapolis Metropolitan Police Department for arrests that violated the First Amendment of the US Constitution.
 Additionally, I have represented a fellow criminal defense attorney, a Metro Police Officer, and two former Sheriff’s deputies after they were arrested and accused of illegal activity.
 As members of the legal community, these individuals spend a great deal of time in Court and have first hand experience with many different criminal lawyers.
 These individuals, having familiarity with many different criminal attorneys, were aware of the high quality of legal representation that I provide and trusted me to serve as their Indiana criminal defense lawyer.
 You can find additional information about my career as an Indiana criminal defense attorney and cases that I have handled on my In the News page.

 I have handled thousands of cases and been lead counsel in hundreds of trials.
 As a criminal lawyer in Indiana, I have represented persons accused of a wide variety of crimes, ranging from murder to minor possession of alcohol.
 I have experience in all stages of criminal litigation, including jury trials, bench trials, suppression hearings, post-conviction relief proceedings, appellate law and oral argument, expungement and sealing of records under the Indiana Second Chance law, civil forfeiture, constitutional challenges under 42 USC 1983, hardship licenses and specialized driving permits, probation violations, and plea negotiations.
 My office routinely handles a variety of case types.
-Some of the most common case types that I handle are DUI, drug possession, dealing, white collar offenses, federal drug trafficking charges, possession of a controlled substance, public intoxication, theft, battery, possession of marijuana, domestic battery, resisting law enforcement, disorderly conduct, criminal mischief, trespass, possession of methamphetamine, dealing in methamphetamine, driving while suspended, burglary, robbery, fraud, forgery, invasion of privacy, intimidation, pointing a firearm, operating a vehicle with a suspended license, possession of paraphernalia, maintaining a common nuisance, neglect of a dependent, dealing in a controlled substance, possession of cocaine, dealing in cocaine, murder, homicide, sex and prostitution offenses, operating a vehicle after being adjudged a habitual traffic offender, leaving the scene of an accident, reckless driving, criminal recklessness, stalking, arson, auto theft, check deception, and welfare fraud.
+Some of the most common case types that I handle are DUI, drug possession, dealing, white collar offenses, federal drug trafficking charges, possession of a controlled substance, public intoxication, theft, battery, possession of marijuana, domestic battery, resisting law enforcement, disorderly conduct, criminal mischief, trespass, possession of methamphetamine, dealing in methamphetamine, driving while suspended, burglary, robbery, fraud, forgery, invasion of privacy, intimidation, pointing a firearm, operating a vehicle with a suspended license, possession of paraphernalia, maintaining a common nuisance, neglect of a dependent, dealing in a controlled substance, possession of cocaine, dealing in cocaine, murder, homicide, sex and prostitution offenses, operating a vehicle after being adjudged a habitual traffic offender, leaving the scene of an accident, criminal recklessness, stalking, arson, auto theft, check deception, and welfare fraud.

 As an Indiana criminal defense attorney, I take a client centered approach to each case.
 I treat each client the way I would want to be treated if I were in their shoes, interacting with and representing them directly.
 I realize that every one of my client’s is a unique person with specific goals, and not merely a file.
 As an Indiana criminal lawyer, I believe it is my job to help you get through a case as painlessly as possible – without passing judgment.
 I am aware that as humans, even the best of us occasionally make mistakes.
 I believe that anyone in our legal system who is accused of wrongdoing deserves to have a criminal defense attorney fighting for their best interests in court and protecting their Constitutional rights.